canonical/matter-docs/tutorial/pi-gpio-commander.md

                   openthread-border-router:dbus-wpan0
 ```

-You may refer to [this guide](../how-to/otbr-on-ubuntu) setting up OTBR on Ubuntu.
+You may refer to [this guide](../how-to/otbr-on-ubuntu) for setting up OTBR on Ubuntu.

 ### Bluetooth Low Energy (BLE)